greatzero728/240805-zero-Erase-special-characters-in-the-given-prompt/README.md

 3. **Output:**
    - The processed text is displayed in the same text area, replacing the original input.
-   - The processed text can be copied to the clipboard by clicking the "Copy Text" button.
+   - The processed text can be copied to the clipboard by clicking the "Cut Text" button.